-Serve this dip with gluten-free rice crackers or mixed fresh vegetables.
+Serve this dip with pita chips or carrot sticks.
 Making the recipe a day ahead allows the flavors to meld.

-3. Combine onion, garlic, remaining 1/2 teaspoon salt, sour cream, parsley, and lemon juice in a large bowl.
+Combine onion, garlic, 1/2 teaspoon salt, sour cream, and remaining ingredients in a large bowl.
 Cover and chill 1 hour.